bc-anaisabel/meta_analysis_climate_restor/README.md

 1. Incorporate studies from 2013-2020 to original database
 2. Calculate response ratios of recovery completeness for new studies
 3. Data exploration with increased database
-4. Statistical analysis
+4. Statistical analysis: establishing associations between climate deviation dataset and recovery completeness dataset

 ## 3. Data

+The central goal of this study is to measure the relationship between my predictor variable, deviation of climatic variables, and the response variable as recovery completeness.

-Experimental units: each environmental restoration variable is an experimental unit because it has a different recovery value but this is nested within the study where it comes from, i.e. observations within a study are not independent.
+Experimental units: each ecosystem property that was evaluated following restoration is an experimental unit because it has a different recovery value, but this is nested within the study where it comes from, i.e. observations are not independent.

-So far I have not gotten to test the relationships between predictor and response variables, but the predictor variable is the climate deviation value for each climatic variable (multiple predictor variables) and the response variable is the recovery completeness.

-Data table original
+During this stage I am estimating the predictor variable values for each restoration site, that is establishing the climate variables that will be useful and the deviation for each of them.

+ This is how my first [datatable](data/Clim_dev_test.csv) (predictor variables) looks like:

 Data table of climate variables